gmacario/gmacario.github.io/_posts/2018-10-16-test-hello-node-on-jx.md

 git push -u origin feature/update-index
 ```

-Now if we have installed the "hub" tool, we can create a Pull Request
+Now if we installed the "[hub](https://hub.github.com/)" tool,
-directly from the Command Line.
-Otherwise do it from GitHub web interface.
+we could create a Pull Request directly from the Command Line.
+Otherwise we can just do it from the GitHub web interface.

 #### Create a Pull Request to node-http-hmi-repository